 - 6.6.1 In addition to the general design-led policies in the previous section, London Plan (2021) Policy G4 seeks to "promote the creation of new areas of publicly accessible open space" as well as "enhance open spaces to provide a wider range of benefits for Londoners".
 London Plan Policy G5 requires major development proposals to contribute to the greening of London by including urban greening as a fundamental element of site and building design. - 6.6.2 London Plan Policy G6 seeks to manage impacts on biodiversity and aims to secure biodiversity net gain.
-London Plan Policy S4 states the need to provide new play facilities as part of development proposals, with at least 10m2 of play space per child provided which meets several criteria. - 6.6.3 Local Plan Policy SP11 promotes high quality landscaping on and off-site and Policy SP13 seeks to protect and improve open space and providing opportunities for biodiversity and nature conservation, including provision of formal play space to standards set out in the Mayor's SPG Providing for Children's and Young People's Play and Informal Recreation. - 6.6.4 DPD Policy DM1 of the DM DPD requires proposals to demonstrate how landscape and planting are integrated into the development and expects development proposals to respond to trees on or close to a site.
+London Plan Policy S4 states the need to provide new play facilities as part of development proposals, with at least 10m2 of play space per child provided which meets several criteria. - 6.6.3 Local Plan Policy SP11 promotes high quality landscaping on and off-site and Policy SP13 seeks to protect and improve open space and providing opportunities for biodiversity and nature conservation, including provision of formal play space to standards set out in the Mayor's SPG Providing for Children's and Young People's Play and Informal Recreation. - 6.6.4 DPD Policy DM1 of the DM DPD requires proposals to demonstrate how landscape and planting are integrated into the development and expects development proposals to

+- respond to trees on or close to a site.
 Policy DM21 expects proposals to maximise opportunities to enhance biodiversity on-site. - 6.6.5 The application proposes partial redevelopment of the site providing new, high-quality housing whilst retaining commercial uses on the site.
 This offers the opportunity to significantly improve the site with high-quality landscaping as well as enhancing the visual and residential amenity of the immediate area. - 6.6.6 The existing site offers very little greenery with some modest trees located within the site and more mature street trees located to the front of the site, on-street. - 6.6.7 Aside from the aforementioned trees, the site is void of any vegetation or green spaces.
 The applicant proposes to improve the biodiversity present at the site by building around the existing street trees and creating a range of additional habitat types on-site.
-This includes the planting of three new trees and surrounding planting, biodiverse green roofs at multiple floor levels, green walls, and the incorporation of permeable paving.
-In addition, ground level planters as well as a sustainable drainage system (SuDS) are proposed. - 6.6.8 The most significant landscaped areas are the roof levels (at 6th and 7th floors) and the communal space located at first floor level between the proposed residential block and the retained commercial unit to the rear of the site.
-Smaller areas of landscaping are also proposed at the ground floor level facing the street and to the passageway on the northern boundary of the site. - 6.6.9 The landscape proposals are considered to significantly increase biodiversity through planting (including green roofs) and species to the site.
-A condition requiring submission of a detailed landscaping design has been added.
+This includes the planting of six new trees (on-site) and surrounding planting, biodiverse green roofs at multiple floor levels and the incorporation of permeable paving.
+In addition, ground level planters as well as a sustainable drainage system (SuDS) are proposed. - 6.6.8 The most significant landscaped areas are the roof levels (at 6th and 7th floors) and the communal space located at first floor level between the proposed residential block and the retained commercial unit to the rear of the site and the ground floor courtyard, created as part of the revised design.
+Smaller areas of landscaping are also proposed at the ground floor level facing the street. - 6.6.9 The landscape proposals are considered to significantly increase biodiversity through planting (including green roofs) and species to the site.
+A condition requiring submission of a detailed landscaping design has been added. - 6.6.10 In addition, the applicant will provide an additional 4 street trees (off-site)